Blake Linde

 Downstream from clean data

 Manual data transfers and spreadsheet-based reporting introduce consistent error patterns.
 Automated pipelines eliminate them.
-A single misreported number at board level often costs more than fixing the system.

 Context